BoldingBruggeman/getm-rewrite/README.md

 In the above, replace `<ENVIRONMENT_YML>` with the name of the environment file you used previously: `environment.yml` for stand-alone conda environments, or `environment-min.yml` for a setup that uses the local MPI implementation and Fortran compiler.

-## Using the model
+## Using pygetm

 You should always activate the correct Python environment before you use the model with `conda activate pygetm`.
 This needs to be done any time you start a new shell.

 ### Jupyter Notebooks

-The best place to start with the model is the [`python/examples`](https://github.com/BoldingBruggeman/getm-rewrite/tree/devel/python/examples) directory with Jupyter Notebooks that demonstrate the functionality of the model:
+The best place to start is the [`python/examples`](https://github.com/BoldingBruggeman/getm-rewrite/tree/devel/python/examples) directory with Jupyter Notebooks that demonstrate the functionality of the model:

 ```
 cd python/examples